sotechnology/bedrock/web/app/plugins/sendgrid-email-delivery-simplified/readme.txt

 8. Select the time interval for which you want to see SendGrid statistics and charts.
 9. Now you are able to configure port number when using SMTP method.
 10. You are able to configure what template to use for sending emails.
+11. You are able to configure categories for which you would like to see your stats.
+12. You can use substitutions for emails.

 == Changelog ==

+= 1.8.1 =
+* Added possibility to override the email template
+= 1.8.0 =
+* Added SendGrid\Email() for $header
+* Fix Send Test form not being displayed issue
+= 1.7.6 =
+* Updated validation for email addresses in the headers field of the send test email form
+* Add ability to have and individual email sent to each recipient by setting x-smtpapi-to in headers = 1.7.5 =
+* Fixed an issue with the reset password email from Wordpress
+* Updated validation for email addresses
+* Fixed an issue where some errors were not displayed on the settings page
+* Add substitutions functionality
+= 1.7.4 =
+* Fixed some failing requests during API Key checks
+* Fixed an error that appeared on fresh installs regarding invalid port setting = 1.7.3 =
+* Add global config for content-type
+* Validate send_method and port set in config file
+* Be able to define categories for which you would like to see your stats = 1.7.2 =
+* Check your credentials after updating, you might need to reenter your credentials
+* Fixed mcrypt library depencency issue
+= 1.7.1 =
+* BREAKING CHANGE: Don't make update if you don't have mcrypt php library enabled
+* Fixed a timeout issue from version 1.7.0
+= 1.7.0 =
+* BREAKING CHANGE : wp_mail() now returns only true/false to mirror the return values of the original wp_mail().
+If you have written something custom in your function.php that depends on the old behavior of the wp_mail() you should check your code to make sure it will still work right with boolean as return value instead of array
+* BREAKING CHANGE: Don't make update if you don't have mcrypt php library enabled
+* Added the possibility of setting the api key or username/password empty
+* Added the possibility of selecting the authentication method
+* Removed dependency on cURL, now all API requests are made through Wordpress
+* Sending mail via SMTP now supports API keys
+* Security improvements
+* Refactored old code
+= 1.6.9 =
+* Add categories in headers, add errror message on statistics page if API key is not having permissions = 1.6.8 =
+* Update api_key validation
 = 1.6.7 =
 * Ability to use email templates, fix category statistics, display sender test form if we only have sending errors = 1.6.6 =